dannyphan2000/pwa-kit/packages/extension-commerce-bm-seo/README.md

 - `commerceAPIAuth`: Authentication configuration
   - `propertyNameInLocals`: Property name for storing auth in locals
 - `resourceTypeToComponentMap`: Maps resource types to component names
-  - `category`: Component name for category pages
+  - `category`: Name of component for category pages
-  - `product`: Component name for product pages
+  - `product`: Name of component for product pages
-  - `content_asset`: Component name for content assets
+  - `content_asset`: Name of component for content assets

 ## How It Works

 The SEO extension works by:

-1. Intercepting incoming requests
+1. Blocking navigation
 2. Querying the Shopper SEO API for URL mappings
-3. Dynamically routing to the appropriate component based on the resource type
+3. Routing to the appropriate component based on the resource type
-4. Passing the relevant props to the component
+4. Passing relevant props to the component

-The extension uses the Commerce API's Shopper SEO URL Mapping endpoint to handle SEO-friendly URLs and ensure proper routing within your PWA Kit application.